-Titled “Ser Versta,” episode 2 starts off giving us some background on Amagiri Ayato and his sister.
+The Asterisk War Episode 2, titled “Ser Versta,” starts off giving us some background on Amagiri Ayato and his sister.

 This episode showed Ayato jogging!
 There’s a reason I’m mentioning this (and no, I’m not into BL): shows seldom show the main character working to hone their skills (World Trigger being a notable exception).
 I like to see the main character working hard to stay in shape.
 It adds a bit of realism and helps me connect to the character.

 Ayato jogs!
 It’s nice to see him working hard to stay in shape.
 Capture from the Crunchyroll stream.

 If someone who can fight as well as Ayato needs to jog to keep in shape, maybe there’s hope for me!
 (Okay, that’s a stretch, but I still think the jogging is realistic…)

 Julis’ standards for a potential partner cracked me up.
 She basically said she wanted a white knight, which might feel cliche, but given the circumstance, it made her feel naive and hopeful for such a cynical soul.

 I though it was adorable when Ayato asked Julis how to get to the men’s dorm.
 She laughed at him (but it didn’t seem mean-spirited), and when he said that he was happy to see she laughed, the got angry and said, “Even I’ve been known to laugh at times!”
 She seems to be a moderate tsundere, but I think there’s hope for her.

 Along the same lines, the class freaked out when Julis returned Ayato’s “Good morning.”